Skip to Content

 Kawartha Lakes

-When considering Ontario road trips, Kawartha Lakes is one of the best destinations to visit.
+When considering fall trips in Ontario, Kawartha Lakes is one of the best destinations to visit.
 It is home to rich local culture, vibrant arts, lush scenery, historic sites, and countless activities such as scenic drives and fall fairs.

 One of our favourites is the Bobcaygeon Fall Fair which honours local agricultural businesses.
 The fair comprises several fun rides, competitions, live music, and yummy treats from local vendors.